skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 In this tutorial, we presented another use case of hierarchical clustering: Customer Segmentation based on their buying behavior.
 It is a simple yet powerful technique when it comes to customer targeting and precision marketing.
 We also showed how clusters profiling works and how a company can tailor its marketing campaigns to the customer segments whose expected profitability exceeds the cost to reach them.
 However, this segmentation method is not without problems and comes with a number of limitations:

-1. new customers are constantly being added, requiring frequent updates of segmentations.
+1. New customers are constantly being added, requiring frequent updates of segmentations.
 2. Clusters can capture seasonal customer behavior, so the results are no longer applicable to different periods of times.
-3. frequent updates can be expensive, at least if you need each time a data scientist.
+3. Frequent updates can be expensive, at least if you need each time a data scientist.

 That is why companies are still reluctant to use statistical segmentation and favor managerial segmentation.
 ## References